 C:\Users\<USERNAME>\OneDrive - WBG\GPID-team\copilot-prompts

-6.2.4 Registering Prompt Files in VS Code / Positron
+6.2.4 Registering Prompt Files and the GPID Planner Agent in VS Code / Positron

 - In VS Code/Positron, open settings via the gear icon in the lower left corner or by hitting